Violence against women in Guatemala: Militarization

 Militarization came to Guatemala in the early 1980s.
 In Guatemala, as well as in other parts of Latin America, there is an intense "war on drugs", that is a conflict between state forces and drug cartels, which has taken a violent turn.
-As a result of the war on drugs, there is a widespread presence of the military throughout the country thanks to three military bases in known drug trafficking areas.
+As a result of the war on drugs, there is a widespread presence of the military throughout the country, with three major military bases in known drug trafficking areas.
 Jody Williams, a Nobel Peace Prize recipient, said, "The war on drugs and increased militarization in Mexico, Honduras and Guatemala is becoming a war on women."